 Adapted from Luke Nguyen’s Crisp Tofu Cooked In Tomato Pepper Sauce: Dau Hu Sot Ca

-- about 2 c. of cooking oil for deep frying
+- 2 cups cooking oil - for deep frying

 - Heat the cooking oil in a wok or frying pan until fine wisps of smoke start to appear.